DeltaRazero/CoAPdotNET_Example/README.md

 Example for CoAP.NET(.Core) library (http://open.smeshlink.com/CoAP.NET/).
 This example is for .NET Core 2.x, but the usage of the libraries present should be almost, if not exactly, the same as with latest standard .NET.

+Each project can have both a sender and receiver, but that has been left out for this example; one application only acts as a receiver, while the other will act as a sender only.

 ## Dependencies
 This project is a Visual Studio 2017 project and requires .NET Core 2.x.
 The code used to demonstrate the CoAP and JSON converting should be compatible with latest standard .NET.